-In order to complete the requirements for the Diploma in Management Sciences (Operations), all full-time students who are bona fide final year students (i.e. students who willcomplete their diploma programme at the end of the third year) will be required to undertake a period of three months project-based learning in an industrial/commercial organisation.
+To complete the requirements for the Diploma in Management Sciences (Operations), all full-time students who are bona fide final year students (i.e., students who will complete their diploma programme at the end of the third year) will be required to undertake a period of three months project-based learning/assignments in an industrial/commercial organisation.
+Although the Institution undertakes to assist the student/candidate in obtaining suitable experiential learning placement, the student/candidate should make efforts to find an "employer".